emfrom/emfrom/README.md

 - 👀 I’m interested in ez80, microcontrollers and bare-metal work
 - 🌱 I’m currently learning more LISP/Scheme

+“Open-source is just a state of mind—and a decent disassembler.
+Software freedom is another matter.”
+- Me, almost sober

 Working on sailing around the world.

 Best way to reach me: <vertlaforet@protonmail.com>

 Cheers !